 - Miss Margarita – everyone’s favourite Mexican cantina offers a funky vibe and delicious food right in the heart of town.

 - Loft – this iconic Byron cocktail bar offers the quintessential Byron vibe, with a menu of sharing food and delicious cocktails.

 - Beach – for fine dining with a view, you can’t look past Beach.
 This stylish restaurant offers Mod Aus cuisine in a stylish breezy beach setting.

 If you are looking for a resort in Byron Bay, there are two main choices that are popular with families:

 - Crystalbrook Byron (formerly the Byron at Byron) – set in the rainforest, this stunning 5-star hotel has stunning 2-bedroom suites and a beautiful swimming pool.

 - Elements of Byron – a popular luxury choice in Byron Bay for families, this beachfront resort has gorgeous villas, a beautiful pool, playground, tennis courts and a choice of restaurants.

-- Airbnbs in Byron Bay are a popular choice for families.
+- Holiday homes in Byron Bay are a popular choice for families.
 Here are some good options: